mheese/journalbeat/README.md

 A few current caveats with journalbeat

-### go-systemd

-Journalbeat currently uses a forked version of [go-systemd](https://github.com/coreos/go-systemd).
-All changes should be merged back upstream to the repo of CoreOS, and I will work on pull requests soon.

 ### cgo

 The underlying system library [go-systemd](https://github.com/coreos/go-systemd) makes heavy usage of cgo and the final binary will be linked against all client libraries that are needed in order to interact with sd-journal.
 That means that